octoenergy/public-conventions/python.md

 already happened or the pre-conditions aren't met.
 The calling code is usually in the best place to decide if doing nothing is the right action.

-If you _really_ doesn't matter if the action succeeds or fails from the caller's point-of-view (a "fire-and-forget" action), then use a wrapper function that delegates to the main function but swallows all exceptions:
+If it _really_ doesn't matter if the action succeeds or fails from the caller's point-of-view (a "fire-and-forget" action), then use a wrapper function that delegates to the main function but swallows all exceptions: